 So get over the good guy/bad guy discussions with IT and tighten that relationship.
 Set up a professional, high-quality, business-IT partnership and tackle one of the main reasons why projects are delayed head-on.

-Develop your project managers is the third important project portfolio management lever you should focus on.
+Develop your project and program managers is the third important project portfolio management process step you should focus on.

 I don’t need to tell you that a project manager can make or break a successful project.
 In fact, I’ve never seen a successful project run by a bad project manager.
 Project managers are key to project success.